BLimmie/eyewire_validator/README.md

 * There is a subset of cells and images from the brain stems of a zebrafish that are not the same size as rat's retina images.

-* External hard drive transfer speeds are capped so running scripts off it is time consuming
+* External hard drive transfer speeds are capped so running scripts off it is time consuming.
+Windows also has this amazing feature that shuts off a hard drive if it uses too much power.

 ## Solutions Summary